 You are now ready to print and frame your botanicals.
 You have a few options here:

 1.)
 You can purchase printables off Etsy or Amazon that are the exact size you’ll need.
 Some are instant downloads, others will be shipped to you.
 Here are some of my favorites… Just make sure to purchase a couple sets so you don’t have too many repeats 🙂

 Clicking on the image will provide you with more information

 This Etsy Shop has a ton of gorgeous printables in all sorts of themes if you’d rather do something other than botanicals.

 3.)
 You can do as I did and buy/create your printables.
 I simply downloaded the prints and copied them into a Publisher file.
 I then expanded the graphic to the size I needed and centered it on the page.
-There was a little trial-and-error getting the right size, but remember you have two sides of each piece of cardstock to work with, so if you don’t get it quite right, you can reprint on the other side.
+There was a little trial-and-error getting the right size, but remember you have two sides of each piece of cardstock to work with, so if you don’t get it quite right, you can reprint it on the other side (or try on copy paper first).
 I found it extremely helpful to keep the correct size graphic in the publisher file as my reference and then move it off the page for printing.

 Once all your prints are printed, trimmed, and framed, arrange them on the floor to make sure you like the lay-out.